cligmanowski/work-at-olist/README.md

 $ python manage.py importcategories walmart categories.csv
 ```

-#3 Database Idea
+# 3. Database Idea

 Database was developed with the idea of **CLOSURE TABLEs**.
 Each Category references all its Ancestors and Descendants as Itself.
 This make life easy to manage a Tree Like Database as this one.

-#4 API Documentation
+# 4. API Documentation

 Using the GET METHOD, Its possible to get database elements in JSON Representation.
 The struture is as follows:

 - URLS
-  - /channels : return a list of Channels
+  - / : return a list of Channels
   - /channels/<channel_name> : return a list of <channel_name> Categories
-  - /channels/<channel_name>/<category>: return a list of Parent Directories and Subdirectories of the specified <category>
+  - /channels/<channel_name>/<category_name>: return a list of Parent Directories and Subdirectories of the specified <category_name>
+  - /docs: Built-in Django Rest Framework Documentation
   Example:
 ```
 HTTP 200 OK